gerstrong/Commander-Genius/README.md

 Commander Genius tries to take advantage of that modern hardware and bring a bit of old school experience to the Commander Keen games.

-Because Keen was made for DOS, and we thought Linux could have more nice platform games, here is an alternative for you.
+Because Keen was made for DOS and we thought Linux could have more nice platform games, here is an alternative for you.
-With mod support and more extensions for those, because DOS is not required, a lot more can be done.

-Yes, there also exists DOSBox, but this is a more native port without emulation.
+Yes, there also exists DOSBox, but this is a native port without any emulation.
 We want to get out of that DOS limit era.
 Imagine Commander Genius like a platform base for the Keen games how it would be on modern hardware.
 That means there are some differences.
 The physics are close to the original, but you might notice some of the details if you are an elite expert on original Keen games.
 I think CG delivers a faster gameplay than the original ones.
 Since the framerate for graphics is higher, it feels a bit more like that.
-Some people might not like that, so I recommend them to stick with DOSBox.
+Some people might not like that, for those I recommend sticking to DOSBox.

 Now, it is a bit hard to define what that experience is obviously, because many people experienced that gameplay differently in the past.
 Some people had